Vicky185/milestone2-worldstats/README.md

 ## Deployment

-This project was built using Cloud9 and then uploading via Git onto GitHub.
+This project was built using Cloud9 and then uploading via Git onto GitHub - final access has been through the GitHub Pages.

 If you want to access the project please log into GitHub and select the 'https://vicky185.github.io/milestone2-worldstats/#' repository.
 From there you can access the HTML code and CSS styling.
 You can also see the site via the 'Settings' tab, then scroll down to 'GitHub Pages' (if link not there, select 'Master branch' from dropdown).
 The site will refresh then you will be able to view it after 5-10 minutes.